AdobeDocs/campaign-classic.en/help/delivery/using/control-message-content.md

 >[!NOTE]
 >
->For more information on editing email content, see [Define the email content](defining-the-email-content.md) and [Build personalized content](design-and-personalize.md).
+>For more information on editing email content, see [Define the email content](defining-the-email-content.md).

 ## Sender address {#sender-address}